linuxswords/nvim-tsumego/README.md

 ### Coordinate System

-Moves are entered using standard Go notation:
+Moves are entered using standard Go/SGF notation:

-- Columns: A-S (left to right)
+- Columns: A-H, J-T (left to right, skipping 'I')
-- Rows: 1-19 (bottom to top)
+- Rows: 1-19 (top to bottom)
 - Example: "D4", "Q16", "K10" (center of 19x19 board)

 ## How It Works